DeepSportradar/instance-segmentation-challenge/README.md

 }
 ```

 More details to generate the RLE representation from masks can be found in [tools/gen_annotations.py](tools/gen_annotations.py#L47=).
-Bounding boxes can also be computed from the mask as is demonstrated [there](tools/gen_annotations.py#L54=), please don't forget to add the confidence and reorder the items if needed.
+Bounding boxes can also be computed from the mask as is demonstrated [there](tools/gen_annotations.py#L54=), please don't forget to reorder the items if needed.

 ### Computing metrics